HOPE IN 1865 – HOPE IN 2021

 As for me, I cannot leave out my own prayers to God for this nation.
 He is our true source of hope, our solid anchor.

 As for me, I cannot give in to frustration, bitterness, nor hate.
 Why?
-Whatever color, all are precious in God’s sight; Jesus died for all.
+Whatever race, color, or creed all are precious in God’s sight; Jesus died for all.
 I choose to love and give acts of love one person at a time.
 Will you join me?
 And, as it is being said, we can and we will do better!